LD SIG Forums in 2017

 Learners in the Digital Age

-This Learner Development SIG Forum at JALTCALL 2017 is an inclusive, participant-friendly event featuring ideas for integrating language learning technology in the classroom and beyond while maintaining the focus on the learner.
+This Learner Development SIG Forum at JALTCALL 2017 was an inclusive, participant-friendly event featuring ideas for integrating language learning technology in the classroom and beyond while maintaining the focus on the learner.
 In the computer- and mobile-assisted language learning classroom, it is easy to focus on computer applications as solely tools for teaching and easing the management of large groups of students.
 However, with this focus, teachers can easily lose sight of the individuals adopting these tools as autonomous learners both inside and outside of the class.
 In this forum, timed rounds of interactive presentations about language learners engaging with CALL tools such as online tests, digital flashcards, blogs, and video-sharing websites will be followed by a discussion circle.
-At this time, participants will be given an opportunity to reflect on the presentations while sharing their own research experiences, puzzles, and narratives about learner growth and language development through the use of technology.
+At this time, participants were given an opportunity to reflect on the presentations while sharing their own research experiences, puzzles, and narratives about learner growth and language development through the use of technology.

 Lee Arnold (Seigakuin University), Blogs as informal LMSs for class and course assignment contextualization and publication